 How much does your training cost?

-Our Basic Obedience Program starts at $3000.
-Puppies about 6 months and younger are usually around $3500, barring any special issues.
+Our Basic Obedience Program starts at $3500.
+Puppies about 6 months and younger are usually around that base, barring any special issues.

 Special issues such as aggression, potty problems, fear and anxiety, etc., are priced separately in addition to a training program.